leonardomrDev/PySpotify/README.md

 The main idea behind this project is to work with and integrate various AWS services that I didn't have experience with, as well as to enhance my skills and knowledge in developing and maintaining ETL pipelines in the cloud.

 However, that's not the sole objective.
-I aim to have the complete process, from designing the infrastructure architecture, its development, data extraction, processing, transformation, loading, automation/scheduling, and, most importantly for the project's success, presenting the data.
-In other words, turning the data into useful information with visualization using either PowerBI or AWS QuickSight.
+I aim to have the complete process, from designing the infrastructure architecture, its development, data extraction, processing, transformation, loading, and, most importantly for the project's success, the automation/scheduling of the previous processes.

 ### What's the reason for choosing to use the Spotify API?